sriram2125/Impedance-Control-of-uFactory-Lite-6-Arm/README.md

 ## Objective

-[cite\_start]This project's goal is to develop a ROS 2 node-based pick-and-place application for the uFactory Lite 6 arm. [cite: 6] [cite\_start]It features model-based impedance control for compliant manipulation. [cite: 7] This setup uses the Gazebo simulator to test the control and manipulation stack without requiring physical hardware.
+This project's goal is to develop a ROS 2 node-based pick-and-place application for the uFactory Lite 6 arm.
+It features model-based impedance control for compliant manipulation.
+This setup uses the Gazebo simulator to test the control and manipulation stack without requiring physical hardware.

 This documentation covers the setup of the ROS 2 workspace and the Gazebo simulation environment.
 The impedance controller and pick-and-place application will be added in future updates.